Jekyll and Hyde (song)

-"Jekyll and Hyde" is a single by American heavy metal band Five Finger Death Punch from their sixth studio album, Got Your Six.
-It is the first single from the album, and is the twentieth single overall from the band, which was released on 15 June 2015.
+"Jekyll and Hyde" is a song by American heavy metal band Five Finger Death Punch from their sixth studio album, Got Your Six.
+It is the first single from the album, and is the twentieth single overall from the band, which was released on June 15, 2015.

 Composition and theme

 The song formed from a voice mail left at 2:30AM by lead vocalist Ivan Moody to guitarist Jason Hook.
 Hook made the voice mail into a song, which was well received by the other members of the band.

 Release

-On 15 June 2015, the song was premiered via MonsterEnergy.com in addition to rock radio stations around the country.
+On June 15, 2015, the song was premiered via MonsterEnergy.com in addition to rock radio stations around the country.
 The song is part of a video created to promote their tour in late 2015 with Papa Roach, In This Moment and From Ashes to New.
 The music video and song are playable in the video game Guitar Hero Live.